 We visited some shops and enjoyed seeing some of the vintage rides, including a Ferris wheel.
 It was a great place to spend a few hours reminiscing on days gone by.

 We couldn’t visit Orlando and avoid Disney all together could we?
-That afternoon we visited Disney Springs.
+That afternoon, we visited Disney Springs.
 We loved the free parking and it’s also free to walk around and see the shops and attractions.
-Disney Springs has some amazing spots for Instagram photos, of course.
+Disney Springs has some fantastic spots for Instagram photos, of course.

 Disney Springs has plenty of activities for people of all ages.
-You can see the areas from teh sky with a ride in a hot air balloon or see it from the water in a vintage amphicar.
+You can see the areas from the sky with a ride in a hot air balloon or see it from the water in a vintage Amphicar.
 And you will find plenty of restaurants when you get hungry.

 Day 6: Clermont

 On our last day, we decided to venture about a half-hour outside of Orlando to the small town of Clermont.
-Our mission was to visit the Presidents Hall of Fame.
-This is one of the most unusual attractions we have visited and not just because of this guy.
+Our mission was to visit the President’s Hall of Fame.
+This is one of the most unusual attractions in the Orlando area we visited and not just because of this guy.

 The museum is full of interesting artifacts including a replica that shows the White House under construction and how it is today..
-You will also find several was figures depicting some past presidents.
+You will also find several wax figures depicting some past presidents.

 All of the good stuff is not just inside.
 You will find a recreation of Mount Rushmore, the Lincoln Memorial and the Statue of Liberty.
 Don’t forget to say hi to “Uncle Sam before leaving.
 We read it is being renovated and we definitely want to go back again!

-Our last stop was Lake Minneloa.
+Our last stop was Lake Minneola.
 The views here were breathtaking.
 We had one regret about our visit to Clermont–we wish we had more time to spend here.

 Final thoughts

-We had other towns we had hoped to visit on this trip and more sites to see in Orlando.
+We had other towns in the Orlando area we had hoped to visit on this trip and more sites to see in Orlando.
 Our goal is to get back soon and who knows, you may even see us in a teacup next time.

 Leave a Reply